grimlucis/rpg-hack/08-tables/03-mutations.md

 434  | Eldritch Marks.
 Glowing blue star on your forehead.
 435  | Cross Eyed.
 Point towards your nose.
 436  | Fizzbody.
 You hover 6" off the ground as long as you are conscious.
 437  | Turbulent Hair.
 Flies around as if in a violent storm.
-Gets in your eyes. -2 Wisdom.
+Gets in your eyes. -2 Willpower.
 438  | Evil Eye.
 Black and glassy.
 Weeps grease.
 Once per day, target must Save or drop all held objects.
 439  | Assistants.
 Each morning, local wildlife (sparrows, centipedes, etc.) bring you 1d10cp and a ration.
 440  | Milk Duct.
 Nutritious nozzle.
 Produces 1 pint of milk per day.